Home

 python3 -m venv .venv - Activate the virtual environment:

-source .venv/bin/active - Install pym2v via pip:
+source .venv/bin/activate - Install pym2v via pip:

 pip install pym2v